Legi0n17/Advance-Keylogger/README.md

  KEYLOGGER is ONLY intended to be used on your pen testing labs, or with explicit consent from the owner of the property being tested.**

 # Overview
 **Welcome to the Advanced Keylogger and System Information Gathering Tool repository!
-This project is designed to showcase advanced cybersecurity skills and features a powerful keylogging capacity alongside system information-gathering capabilities.
+This project is designed to showcase advanced keylogging capacity alongside system information-gathering capabilities.
 The tool is equipped to gather essential data from the target system and discreetly send it via email for further analysis.**

 # Usage